VACLab/BiasAnalyzerWidget/README.md

 3. Initializes an instance of the BiasAnalyzerCore, and connect it to a database storing EHR data standardized to the Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM).
 4. Request one or two cohorts from BiasAnalyzerCore by providing it the cohort definition in declarative YAML format.
-5. Pass the cohort(s) to BiasAnalyzerWidget for visualization.
+5. Pass the cohort(s) to ViewCohort for visualization.

 If using the json files:

-3. Read the json files and pass the json objects to BiasAnalyzerWidget for visualization.
+3. Read the json files and pass the json objects to ViewCohort for visualization.